DevVittor/focus-dark-minimal/README.md

 ## Licença

-MIT — use, adapte e bora codar feliz.
+MIT — use, altere e publique.

 ## Criado por